saastechacademy/foundation/moqui-framework/beginner/writing-services-in-minilang.md

    * **Custom Map:** Organize parameters using a map for clarity.
    * **List Parameters:** Services can accept list-type input parameters.

-### Framework Setup for Development

-(Same steps as in previous guides, so omitted for brevity)

 ## Assignment

 ### Tasks